indika/blog/_posts/2013-10-25-cooking-with-chef.md

 knife cookbook create entity -r md
 {% endhighlight %}

-and it'll look a little bit like this:
+For some reason, this command places my cookbook, not into the site-cookbooks directory, but into the cookbooks directory.
+Anyway, it'll look a little bit like this:

 {% highlight text %}